ctsit/redcap_webservices/README.md

 ### Basic access authentication
 If your queries return sensitive information, username and password can be provided as a security mechanism.
 If the credentials are set, the caller must use [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) on the requests.
 In this case, it is highly recommended to make the requests over HTTPS.

-Here is an example of how to test your endpoint with authentication using CURL (for user `test` and password `123`):
+Here is an example of how to test your endpoint with authentication using CURL (user `test`, password `123`):

 ``` shell
 $ curl --user test:123 '<YOUR_ENDPOINT_URL>'